tobega/tailspin-v0/TailspinReference.md

 although the elements could be arrays).
 Selecting only a few dimensions will select everything from the remaining dimensions as a new array, but you cannot dereference it immediately in the same step.

 It is an error to select elements outside the range of a dimension.
+However, impossible ranges are legal but result in an empty array.
+In particular, zero is allowed in both the start and end of a range to always give an empty result, to cater for using length as the end index `$it(1..$it::length)` when length is zero and taking the tail of the array after the last index, e.g. `$a($it+1..-1)` when _it_ is _-1_.

 An array is a built-in processor that responds to the following messages:
 * `::length` returns the length of the first dimension.